helium/HIP/xxxx-validator-challenges.md

    active.
 This is another potential failure point if the Challengee is not synced.
 3. The Challengee then transmits the packet and sends a receipt to the Challenger over the same connection from the Challenger.
-Tthis avoids another potential p2p failure.
+This is another potential p2p failure.
 4. Any Hotspots observing the challenge packet then consults their local blockchain ledger to see if they can resolve the challenge to a Challenger.